40+ Common Latin Phrases Used in English (That You Should Know)

 Non sequitur is one of the most familiar Latin phrases still found in English today.
 Back in the 1500s, the term began to be used in logic to refer to a conclusion that did not follow from the premise.

 Now the meaning has broadened.
 We can say any sort of statement is a non sequitur if it doesn’t relate to the rest of the conversation.
-Let’s say you are talking about watching a movie and your friend suddenly says, “But I really like swimming with sea turtles!”
+Let’s say you are talking about reading Latin novellas and your friend suddenly says, “But I really like swimming with sea turtles!”
 That would be a non sequitur.

 Literal meaning: “note well”